Non-stationary Delayed Online Convex Optimization: From Full-information to Bandit Setting: Related Work

-To deal with arbitrary delays, \citet{Joulani13} first propose a black-box technique, which can extend any non-delayed OCO algorithm into the delayed setting.
+To deal with arbitrary delays, \citet{Joulani13} first propose a black-box technique called \underline{b}lack-box \underline{o}nline \underline{l}earning under \underline{d}elayed feedback (BOLD), which can extend any non-delayed OCO algorithm into the delayed setting.
 The main idea is to pool multiple instances of the non-delayed algorithm, each of which runs over a subsequence of rounds that satisfies the non-delayed assumption.
-Moreover, \citet{Joulani13} show that if the non-delayed algorithm has a static regret bound of $R(T)$, this technique can attain a static regret bound of $d R(T/d)$.
-Notice that in the non-delayed setting, there exist plenty of algorithms such as OGD \citep{Zinkevich2003}, which can enjoy an $O(\sqrt{T})$ static regret bound.
-As a result, by combining with OGD, the static regret bound of this technique is $O(\sqrt{dT})$.
-However, despite the generality of this technique, it needs to run multiple instances of the non-delayed algorithm, which could be prohibitively resource-intensive \citep{Quanrud15,Joulani16}.
-For these reasons, instead of adopting the technique of \citet{Joulani13}, subsequent studies extend many specific non-delayed OCO algorithms into the delayed setting by only running a single instance of them with delayed information about all loss functions.
+As proved by \citet{Joulani13}, if the non-delayed algorithm has a static regret bound of $\reg(T)$, BOLD can attain a static regret bound of $d \reg(T/d)$.
+Note that in the non-delayed full-information setting, there exist plenty of algorithms with an $O(\sqrt{T})$ static regret bound, such as OGD \citep{Zinkevich2003}.
+As a result, combining with them, BOLD can achieve a static regret bound of $O(\sqrt{dT})$, which matches an existing lower bound of $\Omega(\sqrt{dT})$ in the worst case \citep{Weinberger02_TIT}.
+However, despite its generality, BOLD needs to run multiple instances of the non-delayed algorithm, which could be prohibitively resource-intensive \citep{Quanrud15,Joulani16}.
+Moreover, in the non-delayed bandit setting, the static regret of existing practical algorithms is worse than $O(\sqrt{T})$, e.g., the $O(\sqrt{n}T^{3/4})$ static regret bound of bandit gradient descent (BGD)---a variant of OGD based on the one-point gradient estimator \citep{OBO05}.
+A simple combination of BOLD and these bandit algorithms has been proven not to be the optimal solution for handling arbitrary delays \citep{ICML20_Mertikopoulos,Wan-NIPS24}.
+For these reasons, instead of adopting BOLD, subsequent studies extend many specific non-delayed OCO algorithms into the delayed setting by only running a single instance of them with the delayed information about all loss functions.